Last Updated on

 Drop calories slowly on a week by week basis (while maintaining protein levels) until you finally reach a level of leanness that you’re happy with.
 Only then can you think about bulking.

 The Bulky Guy

-If you have hours to spare every week then you can consider it, but if you are working a regular job, have a family, and a social life, then maybe it would be a good idea to drop that body fat instead?
+If you have hours to spare every week then you can consider it.
+However, if you are working a regular job, have a family, and social life, then maybe it would be a good idea to drop that body fat instead?
 It really is up to you, but please be realistic in your reasoning.

 The Fitness Model

 You’ve been training for years, your physique is impressive, but now you’re not sure what to do.
 You can see your abs, but feel that if you wanted to you could get even leaner.
 Your muscles are big, but you could definitely increase their size, but you’re afraid of losing your six-pack.
 So you’re basically stuck.
 Scared to go one way and neglect the other.